Diversity = Creativity

 Don’t interrupt: patronising or biased remarks often begin with an interruption.
 Look for anyone who cuts someone else off.
 Point it out as unacceptable.

-Reword: women will apply for jobs only if they meet 100% of the qualifications.
-Men will apply if they meet 60%.
-Rewording of job descriptions can boost the number of applicants.
+Reword/reformat: for example, studies show that women will apply for jobs only if they meet 100% of the qualifications, whereas men will apply if they meet 60%.
+Rewording job descriptions, or allowing applications in different formats, can boost the number of applicants.

 Refuse: question teams, events or meetings that have a lack of diversity and consider a refusal to participate unless things are rectified.

-See life outside: encourage people to show their hidden talents.
-Making time to share hobbies, interests and life stories will reveal another valuable layer of diverse experience.
+See life outside: encourage people to show their range of abilities.
+Sharing hobbies, interests and life experiences will reveal another valuable layer of diverse experience.

 Share: if you have diversity in your senior people, share them around as mentors to others, judges on award panels, or public speakers at events.